-In my previous blog (Part I) I discussed about Lightning for Gmail – the email integration for Gmail users.
-In this blog (Part II) we’ll look at Lightning Sync.
+In the Part I of the series, I discussed about Lightning for Gmail – the email integration for Gmail users.
+In this blog (Part II) we’ll look at Lightning Sync for Google Applications.

 Lightning Sync keeps contacts and events in sync between your Google applications and Salesforce.

 When you sync contacts and events between your Google applications and Salesforce, you increase your productivity.
 That’s because there’s no need to duplicate work between the two applications.
 In addition, Lightning Sync syncs items whether you’re working from your desk or from your mobile device using Salesforce1.